 It is thought that averages of household income recorded in the FES are too low, principally because certain forms of income, including investments, occupational pensions or self-employment, may be under-estimated.
-Evidence for this is limited; for example studies2 have shown that earnings data in the survey tend to be slightly deficient.
+Evidence for this is limited; for example studies have shown that earnings data in the survey tend to be slightly deficient.
+(Distributions of earnings from Employees in Great Britain, A R Thatcher, Journal of the Royal Statistical Society, Series A, Vol 146, 1983; FES Handbook, 1980).
 The main identified weaknesses in the survey were found to be an understatement of earnings by women in part-time employment, and an under-representation of the highest one per cent of earners.
-However, FES levels are generally within a few per cent of levels indicated by other sources such as the Family
+However, FES levels are generally within a few per cent of levels indicated by other sources such as the Family Resources Survey (the Department of Social Security), and the New Earnings Survey and Labour Force Survey (ONS), and national income statistics.